wguo233/Milestone4-PickupSorting/README.md

 # Milestone4-PickupSorting
 Picking and Sorting mechanism for the MME 4487 Robot Scavenger Project

 The pickup and sorting system is comprised of an arm and a gripper, both controlled using an RC servo motor.
 The colour detector is placed inside the gripper and will read values when the gripper is closed.
-The system inititated using a push button to prevent unintended actions when objects are approaching the colour sensor, but not in the desired place for pickup.
+The system is initiated using a push button to prevent unintended actions when objects are approaching the colour sensor, but not in the desired place for pickup.

 The process:
 1. On startup, the gripper will close and the colour detector will read RGB values and sum them.
 This will be the value of ambient light.